- Instapage vs Leadpages vs Unbounce vs Clickfunnels - October 10, 2022

 The 4 Week Plan for Getting Your PR Efforts off the Ground

 Making a small business or tech startup PR plan isn’t very complex.
 Start by simply stating your goals.
-Then, define your audience target and execute.
+Then, define your audience target and execute your plan.
 Easy right?

 State your goals.
 If you’re a startup or small business and you’re not printing money, I imagine your goal is to acquire users and make money.
 If an ROI positive campaign is your goal, you will need to acquire profitable customers.
 But which customers?